-Virtually every business, organization and municipality around the world employ some form of video technology to enhance security, and increasingly for business intelligence to enhance operations and services.
-Industry analyst HIS Markit estimated that there may be as many as 1 billion security cameras in use by the end of 2021.
+Virtually every business, organization and municipality around the world employs some form of video technology to enhance security, and increasingly for business intelligence to enhance operations and services.
+Industry analyst HIS Markit estimated that there may be as many as 1 billion CCTV cameras in use by the end of 2021.
 Yet while the number of cameras deployed seems to keep growing every year at a staggering pace with improved image resolution and overall capabilities, their primary purpose is for live monitoring and to record visual data for forensics.
 Which means that unless these cameras are being diligently monitored by security or law enforcement professionals, they have little effect in preventing potentially threatening events from unfolding.

 The simplest use case is loitering, which in some contexts, like near an ATM, can be indicative of planned fraud or theft.
 Driven by behavioral understanding algorithms, WISE can predict even more complex situations.
 It can detect an event of continuous unrest in a crowd.
 Such behavior is, in many cases, a predictive indicator for an upcoming violent activity.
 Through early detection, the user can take actions to prevent any potential violence.
 Though these use cases are timely and relevant, the potential for the predictive capabilities of WISE is far reaching and promising.